-- 5.1 During the 2021/22 Budget setting process (Development Management Committee and Overview and Scrutiny Committee on 14th January 2021), Members approved the following: 'delegated authority be given to the relevant Head of Practice, in consultation with the relevant lead Executive Member, to adjust Fees and Charges within their service area by inflation at suitable periodic intervals, with reports being presented to the Executive as appropriate'.
-The Head of Finance will co-ordinate this work with the relevant Extended Leadership Team (ELT) leads and the relevant Executive Members. - 5.2 No permanent reductions to the Council's income streams (such as ferry income, planning income, car parking income) as a result of the Covid pandemic, have been built into the Base Budget for 2022/23.
+5.1 During the 2022/23 Budget setting process (Hub Committee, 2nd February 2021), Members approved the following:

+'delegated authority be given to the relevant Head of Practice, in consultation with the relevant lead Hub Committee Member, to adjust Fees and Charges within their service area by inflation at suitable periodic intervals, with reports being presented to the Hub Committee as appropriate'.

+The Head of Finance will co-ordinate this work with the relevant Extended Leadership Team (ELT) leads and the relevant Hub Committee Members for inflationary increases.

+- 5.2 No permanent reductions to the Council's income streams (such as planning income, car parking income) as a result of the Covid pandemic, have been built into the Base Budget for 2022/23.
 The budgeted income targets for these income streams are still the same level as they were in 2019/20 (prior to the pandemic). - 5.3 This will be regularly monitored over the next few months.
-The Revenue Budget Monitoring report shows that income from the ferry, car parking and planning is currently above the budgeted target in 2021/22.
+The Revenue Budget Monitoring report shows that the net loss on car parking income is predicted to be £69,000 for 2021/22 (after claiming Government compensation for lost income of £46,000 through the sales, fees and charges compensation scheme).
+Planning income is predicted to be above the budgeted level by £30,000.